live usb gets to grub but doesn't boot

 Naturally, solex_151a barfs on pkg commands where openindiana.org is needed (and I don't yet dare to add openindiana as a publisher on solex for the moment since 151a is greater than openindianas 148).

 The stick boots just fine into the grub menu, but when I select OpenIndiana (or VESA) nothing happens.

 If I remove the stick I see a read error but otherwise nothing really interesting.

 Is there any special incantation to get this stick to boot?
 For info, if I use it on a x64 machine, it does boot, but is realllly long.

-Updated by Richard PALO almost 10 years ago
+Updated by Richard PALO about 10 years ago

 Well, since I noticed that most operations started dumping core (even /usr/bin/ls), I prepared to abandon the fight..